-(Das Gespenst im Opernhaus or Das Phantom der Oper (1916): Featuring the Swedish actor Nils Olaf Chrisander (1884–1947) and the Norwegian actress Aud Egede-Nissen (1893–1974, aka Aud Egede Richter).
-Now a lost film and is only believed to have existed because of references in other media).
+The earliest version of the Phantom of the Opera is a 1916 film with the title Das Gespenst im Opernhaus or Das Phantom der Oper.
+This film featured the Swedish actor Nils Olaf Chrisander (1884–1947) and the Norwegian actress Aud Egede-Nissen (1893–1974, aka Aud Egede Richter).
+Sadly this is now a lost film that is only known to exist because of references in other media.

 The makeup of Lon Chaney was so surprisingly disfiguring that the Camera operator actually lost focus while shooting the sequence.
 Indeed, theatres were urged to have smelling salts on hand in case ladies in the audience fainted in horror.

 (3) Song at Midnight (1937) (Chinese: 夜半歌聲Ye ban ge sheng)

 “Song at Midnight” is a classic Chinese film directed by Ma-Xu Weibang that was released in 1937.
 The film is regarded as a groundbreaking work in Chinese horror cinema and a masterpiece in Chinese cinema history.
 The plot follows a famous opera singer who returns to his former theater to exact revenge on those who wronged him in the 1920s.
 Huang Zi’s hauntingly beautiful music score, combined with Weibang’s expressionistic camera work, contributed to the film’s dreamlike atmosphere, which captured the essence of the story.
 Despite being released more than 80 years ago, “Song at Midnight” is still regarded as an influential work of Chinese cinema that has influenced generations of filmmakers.